Field research safety training updates

 The above photo was the 2nd Place Winner of 2023 Field Research Photo Contest and was submitted by Marina Banuet Martinez, PhD candidate in the Climate Change and Global Health Research Group supervised by Dr. Sherilee Harper.
 FiNHCC (Fisher's Nutrition Health and Climate Change) project aims to understand how the impacts of climate change on the ocean can affect the nutrition, health, and well-being of small-scale fishing communities.

 As part of the changes to the Field Research Safety Program, researchers are now required to submit their Field Activities Plan (FAP) for approval in the Central Registry.
 Since April, the registry has received approximately 220 FAPs.
 When the FAP is received, it is automatically routed to the appropriate Faculty or HSE Safety Representative(s).
 If the FAP is assessed at levels 4 or 5, it must undergo a peer review as well as two additional reviews by HSE advisors.
-Please submit your FAP early (it can be in draft format as the safety representatives may have some recommended changes prior to obtaining final signatures) and allow 10 days for levels 2-3 and 20 days for levels 4-5 for approval.

 A huge thank you to all field researchers who have stepped up to do the peer reviews!